Google’s DeepMind and Unity join forces to create simulated environments for AI training

 DeepMind was acquired by Google in 2014 and has published more than 200 peer-reviewed research papers since it was founded in 2010.

-Beyond its work with general adversarial networks, DeepMind has used AI to do things like develop AI that can recognize the proper treatment method for eye diseases and use neural networks to better understand the role of dopamine in learning.
+Alongside its work with simulations to train agents, DeepMind has used AI to do things like develop AI that can recognize the proper treatment method for eye diseases and used neural networks to better understand the role of dopamine in learning.